T and O map

 This T and O map, from the first printed version of Isidore's Etymologiae, identifies the three known continents as populated by descendants of Sem (Shem), Iafeth (Japheth) and Cham (Ham).

-The Hereford Mappa Mundi, ca. AD 1300, Hereford Cathedral, England.
+The Hereford Mappa Mundi, c.
+AD 1300, Hereford Cathedral, England.
 A classic "T-O" map with Jerusalem at center, east toward the top, Europe at bottom left and Africa on the right.

 A T and O map or O–T or T–O map (orbis terrarum, orb or circle of the lands; with the letter T inside an O), also known as an Isidoran map, is a type of early world map that represents the Afro-Eurasian landmass as a circle (= O) divided into three parts by a T-shaped combination of the Mediterranean sea, the river Tanais (Don) and the Nile.
-The origins of this diagram are contested, with some scholars hypothesizing an origin in Roman or late antiquity, while others consider it to have originated in 7th or early-8th century Spain.
+The origins of this diagram are contested, with some scholars hypothesizing an origin in Roman or late antiquity, while others consider it to have originated in 7th- or early 8th-century Spain.

-The earliest surviving example of a T-O map is found in a late-7th or early-8th century copy of Isidore of Seville's (c.
-560–636) De natura rerum, which alongside his Etymologiae (c.
-625) are two of the most common texts to be accompanied by such a diagram in the Middle Ages.
+The earliest surviving example of a T-O map is found in a late 7th- or early 8th-century copy of Isidore of Seville's (c.
+560 – 636) De natura rerum, which alongside his Etymologiae (c.625) are two of the most common texts to be accompanied by such a diagram in the Middle Ages.
 A later manuscript added the names of Noah's sons (Sem, Iafeth and Cham) for each of the three continents (see Biblical terminology for race).
 A later variation with more detail is the Beatus map drawn by Beatus of Liébana, an 8th-century Spanish monk, in the prologue to his Commentary on the Apocalypse.